dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/event-handlers-overview-windows-forms.md

 ---
 title: "Event Handlers Overview"
-description: Learn about and get an overview of event handlers that execute code within the event handlers when an event is raised. ms.date: "03/30/2017" ms.topic: overview
+description: Learn about the standard Windows Forms event handler format, including which parameters are passed to the handlers. ms.date: "03/30/2017" ms.topic: overview
 dev_langs: